bahmutov/all-logs/README.md

 }
 ```

+### Note: when `debug` module is used in dependencies

+This module tries to discover `debug` module in the current module's dependencies, and in all its immediate production dependencies.
+If it is possible to proxy (older versions of `debug` module are not compatible), then their logs will be intercepted and you will see `debug` logs from both your application and its immediate dependencies.

 ### Message format

 Each message object has type, namespace and the message text.
 It also contains a timestamp as ISO string.
 See [src/index.d.ts](src/index.d.ts) for the exact interface definition.